What is Operation Crossroads Africa?

 For seven weeks each summer, teams of eight to ten Crossroads volunteers, a Crossroads group leader and local volunteers join with a local community on a project that involves local people and Crossroaders working together.

-In 2018, Crossroads will support projects in several African countries.
-We invite you to become a part of the Crossroads tradition as a participant or Crossroads leader.
+In 2024, Crossroads will support projects in several African countries.
+We invite you to become a part of the Crossroads tradition as a volunteer or Crossroads leader.

 Why volunteer as a Crossroader?